 - (a) Social workers should respect clients' right to privacy.
-Social workers should not solicit private information from clients unless it is essential to providing services or conducting social work evaluation or research.
+Social workers should not solicit private information from or about clients except for compelling professional reasons.
 Once private information is shared, standards of confidentiality apply. - (b) Social workers may disclose confidential information when appropriate with valid consent from a client or a person legally authorized to consent on behalf of a client. - (c) Social workers should protect the confidentiality of all information obtained in the course of professional service, except for compelling professional reasons.
-The general expectation that social workers will keep information confidential does not apply when disclosure is necessary to prevent serious, foreseeable, and imminent harm to a client or other identifiable person.
+The general expectation that social workers will keep information confidential does not apply when disclosure is necessary to prevent serious, foreseeable, and imminent harm to a client or others.
 In all instances, social workers should disclose the least amount of confidential information necessary to achieve the desired purpose; only information that is directly relevant to the purpose for which the disclosure is made should be revealed. - (d) Social workers should inform clients, to the extent possible, about the disclosure of confidential information and the potential consequences, when feasible before the disclosure is made.
 This applies whether social workers disclose confidential information on the basis of a legal requirement or client consent. - (e) Social workers should discuss with clients and other interested parties the nature of confidentiality and limitations of clients' right to confidentiality.
 Social workers should review with clients circumstances where confidential information may be requested and where disclosure of confidential information may be legally required.
 This discussion should occur as soon as possible in the social worker-client relationship and as needed throughout the course of the relationship. - (f) When social workers provide counseling services to families, couples, or groups, social workers should seek agreement among the parties involved concerning each individual's right to confidentiality and obligation to preserve the confidentiality of information shared by others.
-Social workers should inform participants in family, couples, or group counseling that social workers cannot guarantee that all participants will honor such agreements. - (g) Social workers should inform clients involved in family, couples, marital, or group counseling of the social worker's, employer's, and agency's policy concerning the social worker's disclosure of confidential information among the parties involved in the counseling. - (h) Social workers should not disclose confidential information to third-party payers unless clients have authorized such disclosure. - (i) Social workers should not discuss confidential information in any setting unless privacy can be ensured.
+This agreement should include consideration of whether confidential information may be exchanged in person or electronically, among clients or with others outside of formal counseling sessions.
+Social workers should inform participants in family, couples, or group counseling that social workers cannot guarantee that all participants will honor such agreements. - (g) Social workers should inform clients involved in family, couples, marital, or group counseling of the social worker's, employer's, and agency's policy concerning the social worker's disclosure of confidential information among the parties involved in the counseling. - (h) Social workers should not disclose confidential information to third-party payers unless clients have authorized such disclosure. - (i) Social workers should not discuss confidential information, electronically or in person, in any setting unless privacy can be ensured.
 Social workers should not discuss confidential information in public or semipublic areas such as hallways, waiting rooms, elevators, and restaurants. - (j) Social workers should protect the confidentiality of clients during legal proceedings to the extent permitted by law.
 When a court of law or other legally authorized body orders social workers to disclose confidential or privileged information without a client's consent and such disclosure could cause harm to the client, social workers should request that the court withdraw the order or limit the order as narrowly as possible or maintain the records under seal, unavailable for public inspection. - (k) Social workers should protect the confidentiality of clients when responding to requests from members of the media.